kaftejiman/pwn/ret2csu/README.md

 ***How does a program start?***

 A program binary image is probably created by the system linker ld which links against a set of provided objects.
-By default, ld looks for a special symbol called \_start in one of the object files linked into the program, and sets the entry point to the address of that symbol.
+By default, ld looks for a special symbol called `_start` in one of the object files linked into the program, and sets the entry point to the address of that symbol.

 ***How does a C code actually start?***

 A correctly compiled and linked C code with gcc shares some attached code since C code requires some support libraries such as the gcc runtime and libc in order to run.
-By following the special symbol \_start of a gcc properly compiled and linked binary image.
+By following the special symbol `_start` of a gcc properly compiled and linked binary image.

 ie: `objdump -d mybinary | grep -A15 "_start"`

-one will notice some call to \_libc\_start\_main preceding a hlt instruction.
+one will notice some call to `_libc_start_main` preceding a hlt instruction.

 ***So how does control flow actually pass to our C code?***

 Running the program stepi from GDB, then some Python script to produce a graph, a sequence of function calls can be summarized as below:

-[call graph]
+![Function calls sequence][calls]

-Cool, so what does \_libc\_start\_main actually do?
+Cool, so what does `_libc_start_main` actually do?
 Ignoring some details, here's a list of things that it does for a statically linked program:

 <ul>
 <li>Figure out where environment variables are on the stack.</li>